Bowie High School (Arlington, Texas)

 James Bowie High School is a public high school in Arlington, Texas.
 The school is a part of Arlington Independent School District and serves students in grades 9 through 12 in southeast Arlington and southwest Grand Prairie.
 Bowie High competes in Class 6A within the University Interscholastic League that governs interschool athletic, artistic, and academic competition in Texas.

 History

 The Original Bowie High School

 The original Bowie High School opened in 1973, relieving Sam Houston High School.
-The original Bowie, AISD's fourth high school, was located three blocks west and two blocks south of Sam Houston.
-Cathy Brown of The Dallas Morning News wrote "Bowie, in its first incarnation.bargain.n, are too close together to effectively serve the city's population.
-So community, be warned."
+The original Bowie, AISD's fourth high school, was located three miles from Sam Houston.
 Many students in the Houston zone wanted to transfer to Bowie because it was newer, and the transfer process made it easy for them to do so.

 Martin High School opened in 1982, and the growth patterns in southern Arlington changed, so the district choose to close the original Bowie the following year.
 As of that year, the original building is now Workman Junior High School.